 A simple mission, really.
 Mangoes grow year-round in the Magdalena Department of Colombia.
-Certainly, a trek through the foothills of the Sierra Nevada de Santa Marta to the Caribbean’s coastal lagoons over the next four days would provide ample time in nature for a mango-picking encounter.
+Surely a trek through the foothills of the Sierra Nevada de Santa Marta to the Caribbean’s coastal lagoons over the next four days would provide ample opportunity in nature for a mango-picking encounter.
 Naturally, the indigenous Kogi tribe, inhabitants of Tayrona National Park, eat mangoes.
 So, the thought of picking wild mangoes (with permission from Aluna, or Great Mother, as per their custom) was a realistic expectation, indeed.

 From the entrance at Calabazo through Playa Brava to El Cabo San Juan and onward to El Zaino, we reached civilization before the afternoon’s heat reached its high.
 Despite weariness and exhaustion, we continued to Eco Hostal Yuluka on foot once again.
-In passing, I jeered at India’s folkloric wishing tree because my mission failed to reach fruition.
+In passing, I jeered at the Indian folkloric wishing tree because my mission failed to reach fruition.

 My stomach woke me, scolding me for its missed meal.
 Likewise, I scolded myself for not stocking up on snacks at the mini-tienda.
-I knew the restaurant would be closed, but the basket of bananas behind the bar might still be there.
+I knew the restaurant would be closed; but, the basket of bananas behind the bar might still be there.

 I continued my balancing act down the front stairway, expecting someone to be on duty for late-night check-ins.
 But behind the reception desk, a pit of darkness loomed, spewing blackness around its periphery.
 Only a red dot pierced the thickness.
 The LED on the computer’s power button greeted my impending frustration.
-I whipped around, my head falling back as I growled.
-Now what?
+I whipped around, my head falling back as I growled, “Now what?”

 My eyes darted from place to place.
-Where can I find food?
+“Where can I find food?”
 Then, my eyes collided with a white surface directly opposite reception.
 In the communal kitchen, the side of a refrigerator reflected the moonlight.
-I was fully prepared to snack on some traveler’s leftover arepas despite the damnation of my soul.
+I was fully prepared to snack on some traveler’s leftover arepas risking the damnation of my soul.
 I dashed to open the door.
 There, on the otherwise bare shelves, sat…. half-empty water bottles.

 Then I heard a bang followed by a thud.
 I froze.
 The dogs must have woken someone.
-My head pivoted every which way, but no one was there.
+My head pivoted every which way; but, no one was there.

 More mangoes dropped.
 I snatched them up, two in each hand, and raced back to our bungalow.
-I plunked myself on the front stoop.
+I plunked myself down on the front stoop.
 My pulse pounded with excitement.